Package TWiki::Attrs

 -

-- Attribute to remove
+$key- Attribute to remove

-the attribute is no longer defined.
+remove the attribute is no longer defined.